chimpansiets/ft_printf/readme.md

              decimal point appears, at least one digit appears before it.

 			 The above must work with the l and L flags.

+TODO:
+ - the following flags: hh, h, l and ll. l and L ony with %f, the rest with all conversions (diouxX);
+ - minimum field width.
+ - precision.